Frequently Asked Questions for the

 Borrowers must be compliant with KYC requirements

-Businesses are not required to make repayments for the first twenty-four (24) months but will have to repay the principal in (36) thirty-six equal monthly principal instalments thereafter.
+Businesses are not required to make repayments for the first twenty-four (24) months but will have to repay the principal in (60) sixty equal monthly principal installments thereafter.
 Government will pay all interest.

 Yes, prepayment is allowed without penalty.